INOV-NORTE/gamibot-docs/en/integration/database.md

 ---
 title: Database Schema
-description: Database schema extensions for the Gamibot Moodle plugin.
+description: Database schema extensions for the GamiBot Moodle plugin.
 ---

 # Database Schema Extensions

-The Gamibot plugin extends the Moodle database with custom tables to track quizzes, chat history, and ingestion logs.
+The GamiBot plugin extends the Moodle database with custom tables to track quizzes, chat history, and ingestion logs.

 ---